Financial capability forums - what they do

-Forums have already attracted more than 2,000 participants from some 1,300 organisations such as housing associations, local authorities, other advice agencies, credit unions, schools, the BBC, local community groups and MPs.
+Forums have attracted more than 2,000 participants from some 1,800 organisations such as housing associations, local authorities, other advice agencies, credit unions, schools, the BBC, local community groups and MPs.

 Achievements and activities

-All fourteen forums hold at least three meetings per year and attract a range of participants.
+All fifteen forums hold at least three meetings per year and attract a range of participants.

 Forum members have worked in partnership to deliver financial capability training as part of a range of initiatives.
 These have included the ongoing Energy Best Deal campaign.
 This has raised awareness about ways to reduce energy costs and signposting to help that is available

 Other activities include: